What Is Dolphin Mom Parenting? Meaning, Traits, and Benefits - Baby Chick

 So, how do you know you are a dolphin mom?
 Although there are many styles of parenting out there, they typically align with four key styles identified by researchers:4

-The four styles differ in responsiveness versus unresponsiveness and demandingness versus un-demandingness (sounds confusing, but stick with me here).
-Parental responsiveness means how much the parent responds to their child’s needs in a supportive way, and demandingness refers to rules that are in place, expectations to comply, and the kind of repercussions if rules are broken.5 Each style takes a different approach, and while each has its pros and cons, most experts typically recommend a more authoritative approach that reaps the most benefits for our children.6 Some signs that you might follow a dolphin parenting style are:1
+The four styles differ in responsiveness and demandingness.
+Parental responsiveness refers to how much the parent responds to their child’s needs in a supportive way, and demandingness refers to the rules in place, expectations children are expected to follow, and the repercussions if rules are broken.5 Each style takes a different approach, and while each has its pros and cons, most experts typically recommend a more authoritative approach that reaps the most benefits for our children.6 Some signs that you might follow a dolphin parenting style are:1

 • You provide guidance rather than strict instructions

-• You allow your child to have independence (age-appropriate independence, of course)
+• You allow your child to have age-appropriate independence

-• Trial and error is okay, and you are there for support if things go awry
+• Trial and error is encouraged with support

 Benefits of Being a Dolphin Mom

-The dolphin way, or authoritative way of parenting, combines a high level of responsiveness and a high level of demand.
-This means you expect a lot from your child and have firm (yet appropriate boundaries), but all this is coupled with support and encouragement.
+The dolphin way, or authoritative way of parenting, combines high responsiveness and high demand.
+This means you set clear expectations for your child and have firm (yet appropriate) boundaries, but you also provide support and encouragement.
 Research tells us that love, nurturing, appropriate boundaries and expectations of children, validation of children’s feelings, and consideration of children’s opinions is the most developmentally healthy and effective parenting style.7

-Dolphin parenting involves a lot of time and investment in developing positive discipline strategies to reinforce positive behavior rather than focusing on punishment.
-Parents also encourage their children to collaborate and give their opinions, which helps them become responsible adults comfortable expressing themselves and their feelings and advocating for their needs.
+This parenting style involves a lot of time and investment in developing positive discipline strategies to reinforce positive behavior rather than focusing on punishment.
+Parents also encourage their children to collaborate and share their opinions, which helps them become responsible adults who are comfortable expressing themselves and their feelings and advocating for their needs.
 Children of dolphin parents tend to be happier and more successful, self-reliant, better problem-solvers, and have more positive relationships with others.6

 Share